ArezoShakeri/MultiConAD/README.md

-This repository provides the complete codebase and data processing pipeline for our paper:
+This repository provides the complete codebase and data processing pipeline for submission:
 **MultiConAD: A Unified Multilingual Conversational Dataset for Early Alzheimer’s Detection.**

 It includes scripts for **data collection, preprocessing, transcription, translation, and classification experiments** using both **TF-IDF and E5 Large models** across different linguistic settings.